yakshaving-art/hurrdurr/README.md

     - "query: users in managers"
     owners:
     - "query: owners in managers"
+  rrhh:
+    owners:
+    - rrhh_demon
+projects:
+  rrhh/lobby:
+    guests:
+    - "developers"
 ```

 This will result in `pointy_haired_boss` being an owner of the handbook,
 `rrhh_demon` being a maintainer, and whoever else is registered as an active
 regular user in the gitlab instance to be assigned as a developer.

+And it will also share the project `rrhh/lobby` with the group `developers`
+as `guest`.